bugzbit/bugzbit.github.io/_posts/2020-05-21-things-you-should-know-about-nanotechnology.md

 author:
 categories:
   - Technology
-image:
+image: uploads/hexagon-structure-2g-1633278-640x360_525x276.jpg
 featured: false
-keywords: "Nanotechnology polymers applications nanoparticles synthesis research"
+keywords: Nanotechnology polymers applications nanoparticles synthesis research
 ---

 The desire for technology to be minuscule and convenient is what has defined the last 2 decades of innovation and science.
 One such area of research which is related to the manipulation of minutest has been Nanotechnology.